pluja/awesome-privacy/README.md

 - [Decentraleyes](https://decentraleyes.org/) - Protects you against tracking through "free", centralized, content delivery.
 - [Cookie Autodelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - When a tab closes, any cookies not being used are automatically deleted.
 Prevent tracking by other cookies and add only the ones you trust.
 - [Smart Referer](https://gitlab.com/smart-referrer/smart-referer/-/blob/master/README.md) - Automatically hide HTTP and JavaScript Referer for cross-domain requests.
-- [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect) - A simple web extension that redirects Twitter, YouTube, Instagram & Google Maps requests to privacy friendly alternatives.
+- ~[Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect)~ [LibRedirect](https://github.com/libredirect/libredirect) - A simple web extension that redirects Twitter, YouTube, Instagram, Google Maps and many more requests to privacy friendly alternatives.
+Former Privacy Redirect is no longer maintained, LibRedirect is a maintained fork.

 #### Tools
 - [Single File](https://github.com/gildas-lormeau/SingleFile) - Save a faithful copy of an entire web page in a single HTML file.